dylan-chong/engr201-assignments/Final Report.md

 their articles would be increased, along with advertising revenue.

-If the censorship system were to be introduced, there would be a large risk of at least one organisation being compromised would be prone to this kind of influence.
+If the censorship system were to be introduced, there would be a large risk of at least one organisation being compromised.

 ### Impracticality of Censorship on Social Media